simon387/notes/java/liferay.md

 ## HTML

-+ all the elements can have the attribute ```title="my text"```.
-It gives extra informations and usually goes inside the over tooltip.
 + main-resources like footer.html can be edited as admin user in Liferay under ```Content > Web Content```

 ### Getting img from theme